-But, especially in 2017, there is a *lot* more than can (and should) go into an ecommerce store.
+But, there is a *lot* more than can (and should) go into an eCommerce store.
 There’s everything from selling via Facebook Messenger to syncing with Amazon FBA to integrating with eBay – not to mention features for executing on marketing fundamentals.

-And that’s all a drop in the bucket.
+And that’s all a drop in the bucket of advertising possibilities.

 Obviously, not every store needs every feature.
 If you are trying to sell a couple T-shirts or a couple specialty products – you certainly don’t need them all.
 But if you want to grow and expand, you’ll need your options open.

 For eCommerce features, Shopify wins hands down, though Wix does make it simple to sell your product.